sassoftware/viya4-ark/README.md

 ## Introduction
 SAS Viya ARK is a collection of resources that automate and streamline tasks that prepare an environment for a SAS Viya platform deployment.
 It also gathers information and generates reports about a deployment.

-The main branch supports the latest release of SAS Viya platform.
+The main branch supports the latest release of the SAS Viya platform.
 Visit the releases page for specific information about SAS Viya ARK and related SAS Viya platform product releases.

 SAS Viya ARK provides the following types of assistance: